tomdu3/CI-project-1/README.md

 [Back to top](#smiling-depression)

 ## Acknowledgements
-* I would like to thank "my inner circle", a selected few who supported me and tested the site.
-There are the only ones knowing about my coding journey.
+* I would like to thank "my inner circle", a selected few, who supported me and tested the site.
+They are the only ones who knew about my coding journey.
 * A special thanks to my mentor Koko (Oluwaseun Owonikoko) who patiently and wisely directed me towards the completion of this project.
 * Thanks to Lane-Sawyer Thompson and Ger Tobin, the Gandalf and Yoda of our October22 cohort.
 They were supporting, coaching and encouraging me the whole way.
 Awesome people.
 [Back to top](#smiling-depression)